29 Sep 2017

 For dead grass, fertiliser is often the best option, but only when used correctly.
 Improper use, uneven spreading, and over-fertilisation can sometimes make matters worse.
 Take a look at this comprehensive guide on how to correctly apply fertiliser when fixing dead grass.

-Of course, all this worry about dead and dormant grass can be avoided with artificial turf.
-And if you’re picturing the stuff green-grocers use to decorate their stalls, don’t – artificial turf has come a long way in the last ten years – it’s hard to believe that any of the examples below aren’t real grass:
+Of course, all this worry about why is my grass turning brown can be avoided with artificial turf.
+And if you’re picturing the stuff green-grocers use to decorate their stalls, don’t!
+Artificial turf has come a long way in the last ten years – To read more about the benefits of artificial grass over regular turf click here.
+You can also see this beautifully installed lawn to the right: